 - a copy of the amendments, if any;

-- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required, but may be provided to the Turkmen Patent Office within 2 months from the application filing date.
+- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required unless it is signed by a proxy-holder.
+The executed PoA should be provided to the Turkmen Patent Office within 3 months from the application filing date.

 The term for entering the Turkmen national phase of a PCT application according to Chapter I under PCT Article 22(1) is 30 months from the priority date.
 The term for entering the Turkmen national phase of a PCT application according Chapter II under PCT Article 39(1) is 31 months from the priority date.
 The term for filing a conventional patent application in Turkmenistan is 12 months from the priority date.

-If you need further information concerning patent registration in Turkmenistan or quotation for filing and prosecuting of a Eurasian patent application please feel free to contact us.
+If you need further information concerning patent registration in Turkmenistan or quotation for filing and prosecuting of a Turkmen or Eurasian patent application please feel free to contact us.